William Stamps Farish III: Family and early life

-He was an only child, his father, Army Lt.
-William Stamps Farish Jr., died in a training flight near Waxahachie, when he was 4 years old.
-His grandfather is William Stamps Farish II, the founder of Humble Oil and Refining Company, which struck oil in the Houston suburb Humble, part of what was later to become the Exxon behemoth.
-William Stamps Farish II was appointed chairman of Standard Oil by John D. Rockefeller and went on to become president of Standard Oil from 1937 to 1942.
-His other grandfather was Robert E. Wood, who was the chief executive officer of the Sears, Roebuck & Co.
+Farish was an only child.
+His father, Army Lt.
+William Stamps Farish Jr., died in a training flight near Waxahachie, Texas, when he was 4 years old.
+His grandfather was William Stamps Farish II, the founder of Humble Oil and Refining Company, which struck oil in the Houston suburb Humble, part of what was later to become the Exxon behemoth.
+William Stamps Farish II was appointed chairman of Standard Oil of New Jersey in 1933 and was its president from 1937 to 1942.
+His other grandfather was Robert E. Wood, who was the chief executive officer of Sears, Roebuck & Co.
 Wood was the leader in the Old Right movement from the 1920s through the 1960s as well as a key financial backer of the America First Committee.
 Farish grew up in Houston, where he attended St. John's School and, after graduating from South Kent School (CT) during 1958, graduated from the University of Virginia.

-Growing up his mother, Mary Farish, George H. W. Bush (later 41st President of the United States) and Barbara Bush were very close friends.
-When Bush moved to Texas in 1948, it was the Farish connection that gave him his start in his career in the oil industry.
-Farish was taken in 'almost like family' – said Barbara Bush, while campaigning for George H. W. Bush's entrée into Washington Senatorial politics in 1964.
-During that unsuccessful campaign, Farish claimed to have been the first man to whom Bush confided his ultimate aim was to be president one day.
+His mother, who before her marriage was Mary Wood, was said to be close to George H. W. Bush (later 41st President of the United States) and his wife Barbara Bush.
+When George Bush moved to Texas in 1948, it was the Farish connection that gave him his start in his career in the oil industry.
+Farish was taken in "almost like family," said Barbara Bush, during her husband's unsuccessful U.S. Senate campaign in 1964.
+During that campaign, Farish claimed to have been the first man to whom Bush confided his ultimate aim was to be president one day.

 The Bush-Farish alliance dated back to 1929.
 In that year the Wall Street investment bank of W. Averell Harriman bought Dresser Industries (later Halliburton), a supplier of oil-pipeline to Standard Oil and other oil companies.
-Prescott Bush, George H. W. Bush's father was a Harriman and Company executive who became a director and financier of Dresser and he served on the board of directors for twenty-two years.
+George H. W. Bush's father, Prescott Bush, was a Harriman and Company executive who became a director and financier of Dresser and he served on the board of directors for 22 years.